Zollinger–Ellison syndrome

 Zollinger–Ellison syndrome (Z-E syndrome) is a disease in which tumors cause the stomach to produce too much acid, resulting in peptic ulcers.
 Symptoms include abdominal pain and diarrhea.

-The syndrome is caused by a gastrinoma, a neuroendocrine tumor that secretes a hormone called gastrin.
-Too much gastrin in the blood (hypergastrinemia) results in the overproduction of gastric acid by parietal cells in the stomach.
+The syndrome is caused by the formation of a gastrinoma, a neuroendocrine tumor that secretes a hormone called gastrin.
+High levels of gastrin in the blood (hypergastrinemia) trigger the parietal cells of the stomach to release excess gastric acid.
+The excess gastric acid causes peptic ulcer disease and distal ulcers.
 Gastrinomas most commonly arise in the duodenum, pancreas or stomach.

-In 75% of cases Zollinger–Ellison syndrome occurs sporadically, while in 25% of cases it occurs as part of an autosomal dominant syndrome called multiple endocrine neoplasia type 1 (MEN 1).
+In 75% of cases, Zollinger–Ellison syndrome occurs sporadically, while the remaining 25% of cases are due to an autosomal dominant syndrome called multiple endocrine neoplasia type 1 (MEN 1).

 Signs and symptoms

 Patients with Zollinger–Ellison syndrome may experience abdominal pain and diarrhea.
-The diagnosis is also suspected in patients who have severe ulceration of the stomach and small bowel, especially if they fail to respond to treatment.
+If left untreated, the condition could result in severe gastroesophageal reflux disease (GERD) and refractory peptic ulcer disease.
+The diagnosis is also suspected in patients who have severe and recurrent ulceration of the stomach and small bowel, especially if they fail to respond to treatment.